zstyblik/grafana.org/source/blog/2014-08-05-grafana-1-7-0-rc1-released.md

 New release today! v1.7.0-rc1 is now available for [download](/download).

-This is big release with a many new features and improvements.
+This is a big release with a many new features and improvements.
 There are also a large number of architectural changes (hence the release candidate status).

 ### Release highlights